HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Knock your socks off with this Buffalo Shrimp Po Boy!
 Plump, crispy pan-fried shrimp piled on top a French-style baguette, topped with a jazzed up Blazin’ remoulade dressing flavored with creamy mayo, Dijon mustard, capers, and garlic to create a delicious po’boy that’ll make you think you’re dining in the French Quarter!

-* Use the links above to: “Print it!” to view or print the recipe only | “Collect it!” to add to your Recipe Box | “Pin it!” to save to Pinterest | “Favorite it!” to save to Favorites.
+Use the links above to: “Print it!” to view or print the recipe only | “Collect it!” to add to your Recipe Box | “Pin it!” to save to Pinterest | “Favorite it!” to save to Favorites.

-Or you can skip ahead and “Jump to Recipe!”
+Or you can skip ahead and “Scroll to the Recipe!”

 The Ultimate New Orleans Inspired Sandwich for Shrimp Lovers!